nchedochukwugini/watchitlive/README.md

 1. **Live odds stream** from TxLINE's consensus sharp bookmaker feed via SSE ⏰
 2. **Sharp signal detection** fires when implied probability shifts ≥4% — classifying by market, direction, game phase, and strength 🔒
 3. **Every pick is anchored on Solana devnet** via memo transactions — a verifiable, immutable proof that your call was locked before kickoff 📜
-4. **Six AI agents** analyze every fixture with unique strategies, creating a benchmark you compete against 🤖
+4. **Six AI agents** analyze every fixture with TxLINE live odds context, creating a benchmark you compete against 🤖

 No edits.
 No deletions.
 No "I told you so" without proof. 🎯